 Skip to content

-What about CrTouch and 3dTouch
+What about CrTouch?

-Yep you can use a CrTouch or 3dTouch as an alternative to a BlTouch, however I have not personally used either of these with a K1 and so I can't currently provide detailed guidance on what config is required.
-I also think 3dTouch might require slightly different wiring.
+Yep you can use a CrTouch as an alternative to a BlTouch, however I have not personally used either of these with a K1 and so I can't currently provide detailed guidance on what config is required.

 Firmware requirements

-This guide assumes you have a K1, K1C or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using my prerooted firmware.
-Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.
+This guide assumes you have a K1, K1C, K1SE or K1 Max and you are running stock creality firmware 1.3.3.5 or higher (The firmware 1.3.3.5 is much older than 1.3.3.46 for example), or alternately you can use my prerooted firmware.

 Probe Installation